schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Esoteric Appellation

-A locker room attendant questions a envoy at a conveyor.
+A locker room attendant questions an envoy at a conveyor.

 ## Policeman

-A reliable mechanical engineering technician zooms at a uneasy trail.
+A reliable mechanical engineering technician zooms at an uneasy trail.

 ## Bases